 Day one of the bi-annual Business Analytics Forum at The University of Tennessee began early; for some maybe a little too early.
-The night before the official beginning of the forum, several Masters in Business Analytics students took part in a data visualization competition.
+The night before the official beginning of the forum, several business analytics masters students took part in a data visualization competition.
 In the competition, students groups were challenged to provide insight on given census data and suggest strategy for improved census form collection.
-The winners of the competition presented their findings at the forum and discussed their methods with Stephen Few, the keynote speaker.
+The winners of the competition presented their findings at the forum and discussed their methods with Stephen Few.

 The afternoon speaker, Tim Wilson, maintained Stephen Few’s assertion that analytical acumen was more important that any technology when it comes to successful business analytics.
 The two, however, differed in their feelings on Twitter—Tim Wilson encouraging the attendees to tweet at him.
 He shared the importance of process in achieving valuable results in business analytics, detailing a process called ADAPT.